Skip to content

 Internal Contents

-• Testicle (Testis): Produces sperm and the hormone testosterone.
+• Testicles (Testes): Produce sperm and testosterone.

-• Epididymis: Stores, matures, and transports sperm.
+• Epididymis: C-shaped tube storing and maturing sperm.

 How Does the Scrotum Function?